 The Samaritans worshiped the same God as the Jews, but had their own version of the Law of Moses, their own priests.
-Their temple was located on nearby Mount Gerizim, and at one time, was pictured on their coins.
+Their temple was on nearby Mount Gerizim, and at one time, was pictured on their coins.

 Click here to read more about the Samaritans

 Verses 5-7: "So he came to a town of Samaria called Sychar, near the field that Jacob had given to his son Joseph.
 Jacob’s well was there; so Jesus, wearied as he was from his journey, was sitting beside the well.
 It was about the sixth hour."

 Most Jews traveling through the Samaritan Countryside would go around Samaria and would only enter the cities to trade.

 Jesus deliberately went through Samaria, and in doing so crossed strict cultural boundaries of people with differing gender and moral values.
 However, as we will see, it was necessary, because He had a divine appointment with the woman at Jacob's Well.

 So here Jesus is resting at Jacob's Well, in Jacob's Field, near the city of Sychar in Samaria, and...

 VERSE 7-10: "A woman from Samaria came to draw water.
 Jesus said to her, "Give me a drink."
 (For his disciples had gone away into the city to buy food)."

 "The Samaritan woman said to him, "How is it that you, a Jew, ask for a drink from me, a woman of Samaria?"
 For Jews have no dealings with Samaritans."